DarioDaF/ResMgr/README.md

 > A line of code is worth a milion descriptions

+If you want just the function summary for this simple class look at the end!

 With this in mind let's see this library in action.

 ```C++